 The expected number of BRCA2 CNVs that can be detected with this MLPA probemix is between 2 and 3% of all BRCA2 pathogenic mutations, dependent on the population.
-The BRCA2 c.156_157insAlu mutation is a founder mutation of Portuguese origins; the diagnostic sensitivity is ethnicity dependent (Machado et al. 2007, Peixoto et al. 2009).
+The BRCA2 c.156\157insAlu mutation is a founder mutation of Portuguese origins; the diagnostic sensitivity is ethnicity dependent (Machado et al. 2007, Peixoto et al. 2009).
 No germline deletions or duplications for BRCA2 have been described for FA type D1.
-The analytical sensitivity and specificity for the detection of deletions or duplications in the BRCA2 gene and the wildtype sequence of the BRCA2 c.156_157insAlu mutation, is very high and can be considered >99% (based on a 2010-2022 literature review).
+Deletions or duplications in CHEK2 are rare, whereas the overall prevalence of the CHEK2 c.1100delC mutation in breast cancer is around 0.9%, depending on ethnicity (Zhang et al. 2008).
+The analytical sensitivity and specificity for the detection of deletions or duplications in the BRCA2 gene and CHEK2 exons 1 and 9, the wildtype sequence of the BRCA2 c.156\157insAlu mutation and the CHEK2 c.1100delC mutation, is very high and can be considered >99% (based on a 2010-2022 literature review).